-The Miernyk Medal may be awarded to any Ph.D. recipient no more than six years beyond the date on which their degree was awarded and at a rank of no higher than Assistant Professor (or equivalent).
+The Miernyk Medal competition is open to any Ph.D. recipient no more than six years beyond the date on which their degree was awarded and at a rank no higher than Assistant Professor (or equivalent).
 SRSA membership, presentation of the paper at the SRSA Annual Meeting, and attendance at the SRSA Awards Banquet are also required.
-The winning paper will report the diligent and systematic enquiry and discovery of facts of principles relating to a topic of interest to regional scientists.
+The winning paper will focus on the diligent and systematic enquiry and discovery of facts of principles relating to a topic of interest to regional scientists.
 The winning paper must either be solo-authored or, in the case of co-authored papers, submissions must include a letter from the co-author stating that the eligible author is the driving intellectual force (and deserving of first-authorship) for the paper.
-The winning author must also be the consensus choice of the panel.
+The winning author must also be the consensus choice of the review panel.
 The Miernyk Medal may not be awarded every year, at the discretion of the review panel.
 Members of the review panel will include the current Director of the RRI and other researchers in regional science selected by the RRI Director.

 For the 2024 Miernyk Medal, authors must submit their papers by email to firstname.lastname@example.org by February 29, 2024.
 Submission letters must include documentation of meeting registration.

 - Tessa Conroy, 2020